Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Salma
+Salma Yasmeen.

-Yasmeen.
-Living in U.K. Counselling and communication
+Living in U.K. Counselling and communication studies.
+Background

-studies.
-Background as a psychiatric nurse, has worked in
+as a psychiatric nurse, has worked in both the statutory mental

-both the statutory mental health sector and the voluntary
+health sector and the voluntary sector.
+Previously involved

-sector.
-Previously involved in setting up and leading Sharing
+in setting up and leading Sharing Voices Bradford, which has

-Voices Bradford, which has pioneered the use of Community
+pioneered the use of Community development approaches in mental

-managing a project that is part of a national programme
+health.
+2006, leading and managing a project that is part of

-and minority ethnic communities.
+services for black and minority ethnic communities. |

 Photo by Tom Olin